RogerCL24/ChatBot/README.md

   ![Embedding](https://github.com/RogerCL24/ChatBot/assets/90930371/23984e52-9827-4219-a273-31cbc74453df)

-  As we are humans we can not represent 7D objects, consequently we use dimensionality reduction techniques to give a proper represention of the embedded words, as you can see, for instance, cat and kitten are more close than cat and houses.
+  As we are humans we can not represent 7D objects, consequently we use dimensionality reduction techniques to give a proper represention of the embedded words.
+As you can see, for instance, cat and kitten are more close than cat and houses.
-  This way we are allowed to make vector operations, for instance if I subtract queen to king it should give women
+  This way we are allowed to make vector operations, for instance if I subtract queen to king it should give women.

-## RNN
+## RNN (Recurrent Neural Metwork)
+Firsty, what is 'memory', memory is a brain function that allows the organism code, store and retrieve ``past`` information.
+Up to now we have been using a neural network that classifies

 ## Transformers